briantward/request-header-saml-service-provider/rh-sso-install.md

 ## Install SAML ServiceProvider Client

 If you chose to install the RH-SSO IdP in the previous steps, you will need to configure the saml-auth Client for the corresponding authentication Realm.
-This also installs a test-user account in the realm.
-Perform this step after you have created your SAML proxy, as you will need your metadata ServiceProvider XML to establish a client in RH-SSO.
+This also installs a test-user account in the realm.  *Perform this step after you have created your SAML proxy*, as you will need your metadata ServiceProvider XML to establish a client in RH-SSO.

 __Note__: because we are adding a configmap to the SSO deploymentconfig, a new instance rolls out with the update.
 This in turn requires a configmap update to the saml-auth server.
 When debugging, be sure both sides have the correct updates to all certificates.